 Cin Martinez is a playwright/performer from Hartford.
 In 2006, Cin joined HartBeat Ensemble and embraced social justice theatre play creation.
 Cin’s love for playwriting began when she collaborated on Flipside, winning Best Ensemble (NYC Fringe Festival.)
 Cin then co-wrote Riding the Turnpike and Frog Hollow State of Mind, a play about her neighborhood.
 Cin's latest success Pegao premiered in May 2019 with several sold-out shows.
 Cin’s next play in development is Moonlighters.
 Visit CinMartinez.com

 Steven Raider-Ginsburg moved to Hartford, CT to co-found HartBeat Ensemble.
 Honors: American Theater Magazine, 25 young theater artists most likely to influence theater in the next 25 years, 2018 State of CT Performing Artist Fellow, 2014 CT’s 40 under 40, 2012 Lincoln Center Directors Lab.
 He holds an MFA in Directing from Boston University and a certificate in Curatorial Practice from Wesleyan University.
 Steven has worked with New WORLD Theater, San Francisco Mime Troupe, Anna Deveare-Smith, Shakespeare and Company, Augusto Boal, Sojourn Theater, The Civilians and others.
 Steven serves as an advisor for the New England Foundation for the Arts National Theater Project and the Ann T. and Edward C. Roberts Foundation.
-He is the Director of the Autorino Center for the Arts and Humanities at the University of Saint Joseph.

 Co-Founder, Ensemble Member